TheTechOddBug/lon-mirror/README.md

 Then:

-Same state + same law ⇒ same trajectory
+**same state + same law ⇒ same trajectory**

-If trajectories differ:
+If trajectories differ, at least one of the following failed:

-⇒ incomplete description
+- the state description is incomplete
-⇒ hidden inputs
+- hidden inputs exist
-⇒ non-deterministic dynamics
+- the law is non-deterministic

-OMNIA does not resolve which.
+OMNIA does not force a metaphysical conclusion.

-It detects divergence as **unresolved structure**.
+It treats divergence as a sign of **unresolved structure**.

 ---

 ## Extended Principle — Self-Model Divergence

+OMNIA also measures the divergence between a system and its own internal model.

 Define:

-S(t) = real state
+- S(t) = real state
-M(t) = internal model
+- M(t) = internal model

 Dynamics: